kristhian-lex/kristhian-lex/README.md

 - 👋 Hi, I’m @kristhian-lex
-I am currently a student at Infotech Development System Colleges a 3rd Year student of BSIT
+I am currently a student at Infotech Development System Colleges a student of BSIT
 - 🌱 I’m currently learning C#, Python, Javascript
 - I already know some basic language like HTML, CSS, some of C# language but I still have to learn more coding languages to expand my skills
 <!---